 We have begun the Thanksgiving timeline, each week adding another chapter to the story and acting it out.
 Thus far we’ve discussed King James, castles and dungeons, and the flight of the Separatists to Holland.
 In 1620 they came back to England, packed the Mayflower and left for the New World.
 We’ll bring the story up to the present in time for our Thanksgiving Feast.

-All EC classes will attend the Navajo Rug Show at Snow Park Lodge in Deer Valley on November 7th.
-In the spirit of the Native American give-away, students will make a presentation of the proceeds they helped earn at the Children’s Fair, non-perishable food donations from the Fall Food Drive and a quilt they have made to our “adopted” Grandmother Frances Bahe and her friends through Adopt-a-Native Elder.
+All ec classes will attend the Navajo Rug Show at Snow Park Lodge in Deer Valley on November 6th.
+In the spirit of the Native American give-away, students will make a presentation of the proceeds they helped earn at the Children’s Fair, non-perishable food donations from the Fall Food Drive and a few handmade items.
+Our “adopted” Grandmother Frances Bahe fell and is convalescing and cannot make the trip to Park City this year.
+So we are collecting small gifts for her such as lotion, gloves, tea and small monetary donations to send directly to her at home to help her through the long winter.
+Children are welcome to give contributions to any teacher to include in Grandma Frances’ “care” package.
+We will need drivers to get us and our donations to Snow Park Lodge on the 6th.
 This is always a wonderful cultural immersion experience which complements our Native American studies beautifully.
 You are most welcome to join us.

 Friday – Biology

-Through October we have studied invertebrates (animals with no bones), collected specimens for a Bug Zoo and studied several types in person.
-In November we study plants by cultivating beans and learning (and eating) the parts of a plant.
-This study culminates in preparing vegetables for our Thanksgiving Feast.
+Through October we have studied invertebrates (animals with no bones), collected specimens for a Bug Zoo and studied several types up close and personal when Kim’s Cold-blooded Creatures came to school.
+In November we study plants by cultivating beans, learning and eating the parts of a plant.
+This study culminates in preparing vegetables for our stone soup at our Thanksgiving Feast.

-November 26th will be an EC “Party Day” beginning at 9:30 am with all children dismissing at noon.
-Children are invited to dress as Pilgrims or Native Americans, participate in some special Thanksgiving activities, cook their own feast and act out the entire Thanksgiving Timeline one last time.
+November 25th will be an ec “Party Day” beginning at 9:30 am with all children dismissing at noon.
+Children are invited to dress as Pilgrims or Native Americans, participate in special Thanksgiving activities, cook their own feast and act out the entire Thanksgiving Timeline one last time.
+Ask your child to enact the story at home – most of them can tell it pretty well by now.
 The costume can be as elaborate or simple as you and your child care to make it.
 There will be sign-ups posted on classroom doors soon for the necessary items.

 Monday – History